jondwaite/jondwaite.github.io/content/post/2017-11-25-vcloud-director-extender-part-5-stretch-networking-l2vpn.md

   <br style="clear: both" />
 </div>

 Next we configure the standard network information (Gateway, Network mask, DNS etc.) Since this network will be bridged to our on-premises network we can use the same details.
 Optionally a new Static IP pool can also be created so that new VMs provisioned in the cloud service can use this pool for their IP addresses.
-This won&#8217;t be an issue for VMs being migrated as they will carry across whatever IP addresses are already assigned to them.
-Note that the gateway address is set to be the same address as the existing (on-premises) gateway &#8211; this means that re-configuring the default gateway setting in the guest OS isn&#8217;t required either:
+This won't be an issue for VMs being migrated as they will carry across whatever IP addresses are already assigned to them.
+Note that the gateway address is set to be the same address as the existing (on-premises) gateway - this means that re-configuring the default gateway setting in the guest OS isn't required either:

 <div id='gallery-56' class='gallery galleryid-399 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>